-Proprioceptive system/muscles & joints: being ‘uncoordinated’
+6. Proprioceptive overstimulation: being ‘uncoordinated’

 This is the system that lets you know where your body parts are and detects force and pressure.
 People who have a delay in the development of their proprioceptive system may consistently bump into objects, have poor hand-eye coordination, and experience frequent injuries.